What is a UPS System and How Does It Actually Work?

 Reputational Harm: Consistent downtime can erode customer trust and damage your brand’s reputation for reliability.

 The cost of downtime is staggering.
 Industry research frequently highlights that even a few minutes of unplanned downtime can cost businesses thousands of dollars, with critical sectors like finance and healthcare facing even higher stakes.
-For instance, some studies have estimated the average cost of IT downtime to be around $5,600 per minute, and this figure can escalate rapidly depending on the size and nature of the business.
-(Statistics based on industry reports, for a specific citation, one might refer to studies by ITIC or Gartner, though exact figures vary).
+IT downtime can escalate rapidly depending on the size and nature of the business.

 More Than Just Blackouts: The Hidden Power Problems Lurking